cherrythecool/cherrythecool/README.md

 i do mostly game dev related stuff atm

-mostly like using godot and c/c++ atm, but will work with other stuff when needed (or if trying something new)
+mostly like using godot and c/c++ atm, but will work with other stuff when needed (or if trying something new (currently other langs like rust and go))

 mostly doing my own thing but sometimes i contribute to other stuff i guess